Mugil2002/Seed-Generator/README.md

 ---

 ### 💞 Donate
-If you were able to generate a valuable wallet - we would appreciate your support ☺️\n **BTC:** bc1qlp8dendskt7nalath25zh0syfl23g0sfn6xv2x\n **ETH:** 0x87158D2aBcD2c74AA67A185F88E291BB02184d6E
+If you were able to generate a valuable wallet - we would appreciate your support ☺️

+**BTC:** bc1qlp8dendskt7nalath25zh0syfl23g0sfn6xv2x

+**ETH:** 0x87158D2aBcD2c74AA67A185F88E291BB02184d6E